SecurityLogMiner/log-collection-documentation/docs/source/devDocs/SDA (1).md

     - how to run the client
     - configuration guidelines

-2. Dashboard Information:
-    - layout
-    - how to view logs

 Developer and User documentation will be hosted on ReadTheDocs.
 [Doc Project Link](https://securitylogminer-doc-repo.readthedocs.io/en/latest/)